 Despite the marvel that is the modern postal system, we typically find our mailboxes overflowing with credit card offers and magazines we don't want.

 But what if I told you that you could receive (or send) a meaningful piece of mail from Timbuktu while also providing some work to some unemployed tourist guides?

 So, how does this work?

-3. Enter the shipping address of the person who will receive the postcard and make the purchase for $10 (shipping is free).
+3. Enter the shipping address of the person who will receive the postcard and make the purchase (shipping is free).
 Each address requires a separate order at the moment, so if you want to send to multiple people you will need to order the cards one at a time. *We are working on finding a solution to this*